ml-kem/mmkyber-artifact/mmKyber-c/README.md

 #   mmKyber-c

-PoC implementation of mmKyber-KEM and mmKyber-PKE in plain C.
+Proof-of-Concept implementation of mmKyber-KEM and mmKyber-PKE in plain C.

-##  C mplementation characteristics
+##  C Implementation Notes

-- Plain C code, no library dependencies or assembly optimization.
+Plain C code, no library dependencies or assembly optimization.
-However currently tested only with an x86 Linux.
-The biggest consumer of cycles is the Keccak f1600 function.
+However -- currently only tested with an x86 Linux.

-= Some components (especially Gaussian samplers) are temporary.
+Some components (especially Gaussian samplers) are temporary.
 Furthermore this code is not consistently constant-time, although attempt has been made in some places.